 - Serve as a key point of contact for financial department and auditors

-Though this list is not all-encompassing, it captures a brief look into the daily role of a CFO.
-CFO duties and responsibilities may also vary depending on company needs and goals, so candidates should be flexible.
+Though this list is not all-encompassing, it captures a brief look into the daily and general responsibilities of a CFO.
+CFO responsibilities may also vary depending on the company’s size as well as its needs and goals, so candidates should be flexible.

 Candidates should match or exceed the qualifications and recommended experience before being invited to move to the interview stage of the process.

 CFO Interview Process

 Being a CFO requires close attention to detail and an inclination to take action.
 Characteristics of a strong candidate may include strategic decision-making skills and a natural instinct to fill the role of a leader in any given position.

 The interview process for a Chief Finance Officer may closely reflect that of a VP of Finance in that you’ll want to assess candidates for a high level of financial knowledge and experience.

 To gain a more in-depth understanding of a CFO candidate and their qualifications, consider asking the following questions during an interview:

 CFOs hold a high-level leadership position in the company.
 Their leadership style should mesh well with the current executive team’s to ensure a smooth transition from the previous CFO and effectively establish a working relationship with peers.

 What is the key to a successful budget?

 Reviewing, implementing, and overseeing company budgets is one of the top CFO responsibilities.
 Candidates should understand what makes a successful budget and how to achieve that at any level of the company.